 |Stop check valve||X||X|

-Another way to classify the valve is the way it open and close.
-Each valve opens and closed by either Liner or rotary motion or by quarter turn which is nothing but a rotary motion.
+Another way to classify the valve is the way it opens and close.
+Each valve opens and closes by either Liner or rotary motion or by the quarter turn, which is nothing but a rotary motion.

-In the image below, you can see the difference between opening methods of the valve.
+In the image below, you can see the difference between the opening methods of the valve.

-Linear motion valves use a closure member that moves in a straight line and cut the flow to start, stop, or throttle the flow.
-The closure device could be a disc, or flexible material, such as a diaphragm.
+Linear motion valves use a closure member that moves straight and cuts the flow to start, stop, or throttle the flow.
+The closure device could be a disc or flexible material like a diaphragm.
 Linear motion valves are slower in operation, but they provide a higher level of accuracy and stability in the position of the closure member.

-Rotary motion valves rotate a disc or swing it from the hinge pin that holds the disk.
+Rotary motion valves rotate or swing a disc from the hinge pin that holds the disk.

-A 90° turn of the stem in Quarter turn valves fully open or fully closed the valve.
-Because of this quick turn, the operation of Quarter turn valve is much faster than linear motion valves.
-Some rotary motion valves are also known as Quarter turn valve.
+A 90° turn of the stem in Quarter-turn valves fully open or fully closed the valve.
+Because of this quick turn, the operation of the Quarter turn valve is much faster than linear motion valves.
+Some rotary motion valves are also known as the Quarter turn valve.

-In the table, you can see that ball valve, butterfly valve, and plug valve are both rotary and quarter turn valve.
-Whereas swing check, tilting disk, and other rotary motion valve are not a quarter turn valve.
+In the table, you can see that the ball valve, butterfly valve, and plug valve are both rotary and quarter-turn valves.
+Whereas swing check, tilting disk, and other rotary motion valves are not quarter-turn valves.

 Classification of Valves Based on Types of Actuator it Used